microsoft/mu_feature_config/SetupDataPkg/Docs/Overview/Overview.md

 easy to update to accommodate addition needs.
 - The configuration is driven by XML files, which can be designed per platform usage.
 Reference the [Configuration XML Spec](../ConfigurationFiles/ConfigurationFiles.md) for details on the schema.
-- The mu_feature_config framework provides data structure conversion tooling from XML to C header files, binary, delta files, and SVD format (base64 encoded to send via serial to Conf App).
+- The mu_feature_config framework provides data structure conversion tooling from XML to C header files, binary, change files, and SVD format (base64 encoded to send via serial to Conf App).

 ### OS Configuration Workflow